santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Introduction-to-Troubleshooting-ASA.md

    - After the ticket is created, update the IcM to include the Region of the resource

 **6) Is your SD or IcM ticket lagging in progress?**
-Here are some suggestions if your ticket has been open for more than a week:
+Here are some suggestions if your ticket has been open for 4+ days:

 Swarm!
 You may recall Swarmming disussed in CSS training.
 - Find an expert (collaborator or SME to get on a call with the customer)